BBNCELi/QFLIM/README.md

 # QFLIM: Quantum-Aware First-Photon FLIM
+> **QFLIM**: A self-supervised, quantum-aware deep learning method for ultra-low-light fluorescence lifetime imaging.

+## Introduction

+QFLIM (Quantum-Aware First-Photon FLIM) is a self-supervised deep learning method for fluorescence lifetime imaging microscopy (FLIM).
+Unlike conventional approaches that rely on photon histograms, QFLIM treats each excitation event as a quantum binary process — either no photon is emitted, or the first-arrival photon is detected with precise timing.
+By leveraging spatial and temporal context, QFLIM achieves accurate lifetime estimation under extremely low-light conditions, reducing photon demand by over three orders of magnitude.
+This enables fast, high-fidelity intravital imaging with strong robustness to intensity fluctuations, making QFLIM a powerful tool for studying dynamic biological processes in deep tissue.

 QFLIM is a self-supervised denoising method for Fluorescence Lifetime Imaging Microscopy (FLIM) that fully exploits the quantum nature of fluorescence emission.
 It reduces photon demand by over three orders of magnitude, enabling high-fidelity FLIM even under extreme low-light conditions.
-QFLIM shows strong robustness to intensity fluctuations, making it ideal for deep-tissue imaging and capturing fast biological dynamics with minimal phototoxicity.

 ## Overview